MozahidHridoy24/MozahidHridoy24/README.md

 ## 📌 About Me

-Hello, I’m Mozahidul Islam Hridoy, a dedicated MERN Stack Engineer based in Bangladesh.
+Hello, I’m Mozahidul Islam Hridoy, a dedicated Full Stack Engineer based in Bangladesh.

 🎓 I have completed my Bachelor of Science in Computer Science and Engineering from North South University, one of the leading institutions in the country.